LoRaConnect: Unlocking HTTP Potential on LoRa Backbones for Remote Areas and Ad-Hoc Networks: Experimental Setup

 \begin{definition}[\textit{Access Delay}] It is the total time a LoRaWeb client takes to send a request to the LoRaWeb server and receive a complete web page in response. \end{definition}

-In the first setup, four LoRaWeb client nodes were set to request a $1.5KB$ webpage from the LoRaWeb server concurrently.
+To evaluate the baseline performance of the proposed LoRaWeb system, in the first setup, four LoRaWeb client nodes were set to concurrently request a $1.5KB$ webpage from the LoRaWeb server.
 Each node sent requests at random intervals between $8$ and $25$ seconds to mimic real-world load conditions.
 With this setup, one of the clients and the LoRaWeb server were monitored to record the performance metrics.
-This setup was experimented with SF = 7 with BW = $250KH_z$ and $500KH_z$, SF = 9 with BW = $250KH_z$, and SF = 12 with BW = $250KH_z$.
-Each SF and BW combination was further tested for duty cycles $10\%$, $30\%$, $50\%$, and $100\%$.
-We also recorded the RSSI and SNR to assess fading and SF interference.
+This setup was experimented with different configurations of SF, BW, and duty cycle. $SF = 7$ with $BW = 250KH_z$ and $500KH_z$, $SF = 9$ with $BW = 250KH_z$, and $SF = 12$ with $BW = 250KH_z$ were tested for $10\%$, $30\%$, $50\%$, and $100\%$ duty cycles.
+The SNR and RSSI values were also recorded to analyze fading and SF interference in this setup.
+The efficiency of the caching mechanism was also evaluated by varying the web page sizes.
+Section \ref{muli_loraweb_client} provides the detailed evaluation.

-In the second setup, one client device connected to the WiFi hotspot of a LoRaWeb client node and sent requests for web pages.
-This setup served as a benchmark to test LoRaWeb's performance under ideal conditions.
+The second setup mimicked an ideal case where a user device such as a smartphone connected to the WiFi hotspot tethered by a LoRaWeb client node.
+The LoRaWeb client connected to the LoRaWeb server over the LoRa backhaul network to serve the user requests.
+We tested this setup by varying the web page sizes between $1.5 KB$ and $10 KB$.
+Also, in this experiment, the spreading factor and the bandwidth were set to $7$ and $500KH_z$, respectively.
+This choice of bandwidth and spreading factor was to achieve minimum latency and maximum data rate.
+The details of the results and analysis of this setup are provided in Section \ref{single_wifi_client_setup}.

+The third setup consisted of four LoRaWeb clients connected to a LoRaWeb server over the LoRa backhaul network.
+The client nodes requested web pages of size $1.5KB$ from the server at random intervals between 8 and 25 seconds.
+Unlike the other two setups, this setup implemented an FHSS mechanism to minimize the effects of network congestion and interference, as observed in the static frequency setup.
+We provide a detailed evaluation of this setup in Section \ref{fhss}. }

-The LoRaWeb node illustrated in Fig. \ref{fig: home_node} comprised an $ESP32$ microcontroller embedded on a development board, an $RFM95W$ LoRa communication module, a LoRa antenna operating at $868$MHz, a rechargeable battery-based power management module, and a $18650$ Lithium-ion battery of $2200$mAH capacity.
+The LoRaWeb node illustrated in Fig. \ref{fig: home_node} comprised an $ESP32$ microcontroller embedded on a custom Printed Circuit Board (PCB), an $RFM95W$ LoRa communication module, a LoRa antenna operating at $868MH_z$, {and a battery module.}

-Figure \ref{fig: system implementation} depicts the LoRaWeb server test deployment.
-The server and client node components were connected using a custom-made Printed Circuit Board (PCB).
-The $ESP32$ microcontroller tethers a WiFi hotspot using its onboard $2.4$GHz antenna.
-User devices such as smartphones and laptops connect to the LoRaWeb network over this WiFi network.
-C++ was used to build the firmware of the client and server nodes of the proposed system.
-An existing web browser for Android was used to test the HTTP access on the LoRaWeb network.
-Table \ref{experimental_setup_table} enumerates the experimental setup configurations.
+{Figure \ref{fig: system implementation} illustrates the test deployment of the LoRaWeb system.
+User devices such as smartphones and laptops connected to the LoRaWeb network over WiFi hotspot tethered by the LoRaWeb client.
+The firmware for both the LoRaWeb client and server was developed in C++.
+An existing Android web browser was used to test the HTTP access on the LoRaWeb network.
+Table \ref{experimental_setup_table} lists the detailed configurations of our experimental setup.}